The Marsh River Cooperative Needs You!

 The Marsh River Coop is a member owned and volunteer run cooperative.
 We are experiencing rapid growth and while this is good, we are struggling to keep up with the additional needs of the organization, especially in these challenging times.
 We are looking for individuals who share our values and appreciate having the coop in existence to volunteer their time and energy to keep the coop open and to become truly sustainable.

-We have many different ways you can volunteer at the coop depending on your time, your interests, and your talents.
+There are many different ways to volunteer at the coop, depending on your time, interests, and talents.

 Current Committees